 "When it came to our presentation I recall a ... sense of trepidation ...
-I was out of my comfort zone." (student reflective essay, Barcelona)
+I was out of my comfort zone." (reflective essay)

 Unfamiliar place + L&T activity + (summative) assessment + feedback = strong emotional response and often reaction

 (4) Feedback and formative/summative assessment